yxnc/backdash-macro/README.md

 - **High-precision timing**:         In spite of the fact that using DLLCalls for sleep timing is unnecessary, I added it anyways.
 Falls back to sleep if DLLCall doesn't work somehow.

-- **A Suspend/Unsuspend hotkey!**    You would have to manually open MacroGamer and stop the macro itself from running, quite obnoxious in my opinion

 ## Pre-requirements
 To run this script, you would need the following: